OSGeo/OSGeoLive-doc/en/quickstart/mb-system_quickstart.rst

 co-mingled and intact on the drive and only those needed will be automatically selected, allowing for efficient processing and seamless mixing of datasets collected at different times, by different ships, in different data formats.
-Cartographic output and advanced 3D editing software is also included.
+Cartographic output and advanced 3D data cleaning software is also included.